Peru entry requirements for Thailand passport holders

 Must be valid for the duration of your stay

-Your passport needs to be valid for at least the full 180-day stay.
-Peru does not require 6 months of validity beyond your departure date, but airlines may enforce their own rules — check with your carrier before flying.
+Your passport must be valid for the entire time you plan to stay in Peru.
+No minimum validity beyond your departure date is required by Peruvian law, but airlines may enforce a 6-month rule — check with your carrier before flying.

 Required